-If Then The driver seatbelt is not buckled before the ignition switch is turned to the on position The seatbelt warning lamp illuminates and the indicator chime sounds for a few seconds.
-The driver seatbelt is buckled while the warning lamp is illuminated and the indicator chime is sounding The seatbelt warning lamp and indicator chime turn off.
-The driver seatbelt is buckled before the ignition switch is turned to the on position The seatbelt warning lamp and indicator chime remain off.
+If Then The driver seatbelt is not buckled before the ignition switch is turned to the on posi- tion The seatbelt warning light illuminates and the warning chime sounds for a few seconds.
+The driver seatbelt is buckled while the indicator light is illuminated and the warning chime is sounding The seatbelt warning light and warning chime turn off.
+The driver seatbelt is buckled before the ignition switch is turned to the on position The seatbelt warning light and indicator chime remain off.